-No matter if you had password protected your laptop and kept every data secured from your wife, husband, or another family member or even from our employers. they still watching you;
+No matter if you had password protected your laptop and kept every data secured from your wife, husband, or another family member or even from our employers. they are still watching you;

-- Your emails and its contents
+- Your emails and their contents

 - Torrenting and streaming stuff